tmitchel/HiggsToTauTau/README.md

     ```
     python scripts/fill_fake_fractions.py -i Output/trees/mt2018_v5p3/NOMINAL/merged -y 2018 -t mt_tree -s v5p3 -c
     ```
     The `-s` option is used to add a descriptor to the output file containing the fake fractions.
-When the `-c` flag is provided, the newly calculated fractions will be used to create a new ROOT file named 'jetFakes.root' within the input directory.
+The newly calculated fractions will be used to create a new ROOT file named 'jetFakes.root' within the input directory.
 This file contains all necessary data and MC events used for calculating the jetFakes background.
 A new branch is added containing the fake weight used to appropriately scale events.
 8. (Optional) Create histograms for plotting.
     - Plots and binning are defined in the JSON file `scripts/plotting.json`.
 Multiple plotting scenarios can be defined and then chosen at runtime via a command line option.
 The `variables` key defines the variable name along with the binning.
 Binning is assumed to be [nbins, lowest, highest].
 The `zvar` key is used to specify a variable and binning to use for the VBF sub-categorization.
 The binning for `zvar` is assumed to be [lowest, edge1, edge2, ...].
     - Produce the plots